-- First-degree networking connections (those closest to you) are strong.
-These include your family and friends, former colleagues at work, and - an important networking resource - your classmates. - Second-degree connections include people you have never met but with whom you have a mutual connection.
+• First-degree networking connections (those closest to you) are strong.
+These include your family and friends, former colleagues at work, and - an important networking resource

+- your classmates.

+- Second-degree connections include people you have never met but with whom you have a mutual connection.
 These include acquaintances, referrals from friends or other acquaintances, guest lecturers in class, alumni of Johnson (or other educational institutions you attended), and people in virtual networks such as LinkedIn. - Third-degree connections are weakest.
 These include people with whom you have no personal connection but with whom you are affiliated, perhaps through a professional association or a common interest.

-Making a list of contacts should not take you days and days; you should be able to come up with a good list in an hour.
+You should be able to come up with a good list in an hour.
 Spend ten minutes on each of the following:

 - Dream companies.
 Make a list of the companies you would most like to work for. - Alumni.
-Scroll through some quick searches on LinkedIn and the alumni directory in CornellConnect and write down all the companies in your field with Johnson - Job boards.
-Search LinkedIn, Indeed.com, or another job board for companies in your field that are hiring.
+Scroll through some quick searches on LinkedIn and the alumni directory in CornellConnect and write down all the companies in your field with Johnson alumni. - Job boards.
+Search LinkedIn, Indeed.com, or another job board for companies in your field that are hiring. - Google.

-Google.
 Search "X Industry Trend" and find companies mentioned in articles or press releases.

 To find email addresses or phone numbers for people you hope to reach, use:

 - Johnson Talent System (JTS)

 - Alumni from your undergraduate institution

-- Social networks such as LinkedIn, Twitter.com.
+- Social networks such as LinkedIn and X (formerly Twitter).
 Look for second-degree connections or better.

 - Classmates and professors

-- · Past clients or vendors
+- Past clients and vendors

 - Affinity groups

 - Family and friends

 Develop a systematic way that works for you to maintain a list or database of the people you plan to contact.
 Most people find a spreadsheet helpful.
-Hunterlo (https://hunter.io) can help you figure out someone's corporate email address.
+Hunterlo can help you find someone's corporate email address.

-NETWORKING INFORMATIONAL INTERVIEW
+NETWORKING INFORMATIONAL INTERVIEW REQUEST

-Requesting the informational interview: The networking email
+Request the informational interview by sending a networking email